mantoniou/Get-CleanData/CodeBook.md

 ====================================================================

 Activity
 		Indicates the Activity of each observation.
 It includes the following Values:
 		LAYING
 		SITTING
 		STANDING
 		WALKING
 		WALKING_DOWNSTAIRS
 		WALKING_UPSTAIRS

 Subject
 		Indicates the subject number (1 to 30)

-The next 86 variables are averages of each of the following variables, which present different measures for Samsung Galaxy S2:
+		The next 86 variables are averages of each of the following variables, which present different measures for Samsung Galaxy S:

 tBodyAcc-mean()-X